-Natural remedies have been around as long as humans.
+Natural remedies have been around for as long as humans.
 For most of history, in fact, they were the only remedies.
-Every day new ones are being discovered, or rediscovered.
+Every day new ones are being discovered or rediscovered.
 Keep reading to learn more about pawpaw herbal medicine, specifically using pawpaws for cancer treatment.

 Pawpaw as Cancer Treatment

 Before going any further, it’s important to state that Gardening Know How cannot offer any medical advice.
 This is not an endorsement of a certain medical treatment, but rather a laying out of the facts of one side of the story.
 If you’re looking for practicable advice on treatment, you should always speak with a doctor.

 Fighting Cancer Cells with Pawpaws

 How does pawpaw fight cancer?
 In order to understand how pawpaws can be used to fight cancer cells, it’s necessary to understand how cancer cells work.
 According to an article from Purdue University, the reason anti-cancer drugs can sometimes fail is because a small portion (only about 2%) of cancer cells develop a kind of “pump” that flushes out the drugs before they can take effect.

 Since these cells are the ones most likely to survive treatment, they are able to multiply and establish a resistant force.
 However, there are compounds being discovered in pawpaw trees that are, it seems, able to kill these cancer cells in spite of the pumps.